List of winless seasons: Association football

 In the 1999–2000 Vyshcha Liha, the highest division of Ukrainian football championship, FC Zirka Kirovohrad tied 9 matches and lost 21 out of 30.

 In the 2016 Thai Division 2 League Eastern Region, the third highest division of Thai football pyramid.
 TA Benchamarachuthit F.C. drew 5 matches and lost 17 out of 22 matches.

 In the 2017–18 Scottish Championship, the second highest division of Scottish Football, Brechin City drew 4 matches and lost 32 out of 36 matches.

 In the 2017–18 Gibraltar Premier Division, the highest division in Gilbraltar football championship, Manchester 62 drew 7 games and lost 20 out of 27.

 In the 2018 Úrvalsdeild, the highest division in Icelandic football championship, Knattspyrnudeild Keflavík drew 4 games and lost 18 out of 22.

 In the 2018–19 Football Superleague of Kosovo, the highest division in Kosovar football championship, KEK drew 1 game and lost 32 out of 33.

 In the 2018–19 Campionato Sammarinese di Calcio, the football championship in San Marino, Virtus drew 2 games and lost 17 out of 19.

 In the 2019–20 Slovenian PrvaLiga, the highest division in Slovenian football, Rudar Velenje drew 12 games and lost 24 out of 36, conceding a last-minute equaliser away to NK Bravo on the final day of the season.

 In the 2022-23 Cymru Premier the highest division in Welsh football, Airbus UK Broughton drew 2 games and lost 30 out of 32 games, ending on -4 points after a points deduction.

+In the 2024–25 Czech First League, the highest division in Czech football, České Budějovice drew 6 games and lost 29 out of 35.

+In that same 2024-25 season, Moroccan football club SCC Mohammedia failed to win a single competitive match: they lost all 6 group stage matches in the 2024-25 Excellence Cup, were knocked out of the 2023-24 Throne Cup (played in 2024-25) in their first match, losing 6-2 to UTS Rabat, and in the 2024-25 Botola Pro, drew 4 and lost 26 out of 30 games, ending the season on a record low 4 points.